 The National Contact Points of the European Migration Network (EMN) prepare several studies on migration and asylum-related issues each year based on common study template.
 EMN studies are elaborated in accordance with uniform specifications in order to achieve comparable results EU-wide.
 With the help of an external service provider, the European Commission publishes a Synthesis Report summarizing the main findings from the studies prepared by the National Contact Points.

-EMN Study: Determining Labour Shortages and the Need for Labour Migration from Third Countries in Austria (2015)
+EMN Study: Seasonal Workers from Third Countries in Austria

 This study provides an overview of Austria’s experience with the admission and employment of seasonal workers from third countries since 2016.
 The first part of the study describes in detail the Austrian seasonal workers model and related data.
 The study begins with the question of the extent to which seasonal workers are needed to meet Austria’s labour demands.
 The second part describes the rights and duties of seasonal and harvest workers, while also discussing the corresponding means of upholding and implementing these in Austria.
 In view of the current situation, the study finally addresses the impact of the COVID-19 pandemic on the employment of seasonal workers from third countries.